Cord Cutting Guides, News, and Reviews

 AT&T may not have the best Internet speeds in most areas, but they tip the scales for those of us who rely on solid, comprehensive TV service.
 They have two options:

-Charter Spectrum’s TV service is a great budget choice when bundled with their Internet plans.
-However, you have to subscribe to one on their larger channel bundles in order to access premium channels like HBO, Showtime, Starz, and etc. Their sports bundles also come at a higher than average price in our experience, and sports fans who “want it all” will wind up paying a premium for it.
+Spectrum TV is a great budget choice when bundled with their Internet plans.
+However, you have to subscribe to one on their larger channel bundles in order to access premium channels like HBO Max™, Showtime®, Starz®, and etc. Their sports bundles also come at a higher than average price in our experience, and sports fans who “want it all” will wind up paying a premium for it.

-As of August 8 2017, Charter Spectrum is offering to buy out your contract with another Internet provider to earn your service.
+Spectrum Internet is offering to buy out your contract with another Internet provider to earn your service.
 This is a huge deal for customers locked in with an inferior cable company by steep early termination fees.

 If you want TV and/or phone service along with your Internet, getting a bundled deal from one provider is a no-brainer.
 The final rate you get is rarely as attractive as it looks up-front, but it’s always cheaper than getting services separate, not to mention less billing headache.

-As a rule of thumb, Charter Spectrum is by far the best option for Internet-only customers, since they have unlimited data, faster than average speeds, and contract-free service.
+As a rule of thumb, Spectrum Internet is by far the best option for Internet-only customers, since they have unlimited data, faster than average speeds, and contract-free service.

 AT&T has cheaper bundles in most areas, but it’s best for TV users since the Internet is generally less zippy.
 (At least, outside their fiber service areas.)

-The bottom line with AT&T and Charter is this:
+The bottom line with AT&T and Spectrum Internet is this:

 AT&T is best for customers who want “okay” Internet at a great price and spend more time watching TV than surfing the web.

-Charter Spectrum is best for customers who want excellent Internet speeds and would rather “cut the cord” from cable.
+Spectrum Internet is best for customers who want excellent Internet speeds and would rather “cut the cord” from cable.

-Our team’s opinion is that Charter’s unlimited data and contract-free plans offer the best value for the average home.
+Our team’s opinion is that Spectrum Internet's unlimited data and contract-free plans offer the best value for the average home.